adrianiainlam/facial-landmarks-for-cubism/README.md

 should be passed to the constructor (or pass an empty string to use default values).

-## Troubleshooting

-1. Example program crashes with SIGILL (Illegal instruction).

-   Your CPU probably doesn't support AVX instructions which is used by dlib.
-   You can confirm this by running

-       grep avx /proc/cpuinfo

-   If this is the case, try to find out if your CPU supports SSE4 or SSE2, then edit "build.sh" and "example/demo.patch" to change `USE_AVX_INSTRUCTIONS=1` to `USE_SSE4_INSTRUCTIONS=1` or `USE_SSE2_INSTRUCTIONS=1`.

 ## License

 The library itself is provided under the MIT license.
 By "the library itself"